All Posts

 When you implement these rules via SpecKit:

-You aren't the one rejecting the PR because the developer used the wrong dependency manager or forgot type hints.
-The AI simply didn't write it that way in the first place, enforcing standards automatically.
+• The "Bad Guy" is Gone: You aren't the one rejecting the PR.
+The AI simply didn't write it that way in the first place.

-A new hire doesn't need to memorize the stack.
-They prompt, "Build me a generic data loader," and the AI hands them code using uv, pytest, and the mandated security standards automatically.
+• Instant Onboarding: A new hire prompts "Build me a data loader" and gets code using uv, pytest, and mandated security standards automatically.

 Conclusion: Governance by Prompt, Not Policing

 The future of the Data Science Lead role isn't about catching mistakes; it's about designing the system that prevents them.
-By treating your enterprise standards as a programmable "Constitution" within SpecKit, you ensure that compliance is the default state, not an afterthought.
+By treating your enterprise standards as a programmable "Constitution," you ensure that compliance is the default state, not an afterthought.